re-innovation/WindLoggerVersion3/README.md

   The DataDuino is an Arduino based SD card datalogger.
   A PCF8563 Real Time Clock is used to timestamp the data.

-  The pin assisgnments are as follows:
+  The pin assignments are as follows:

   D0 - Rx Serial Data